 22.13 Ownership of Intellectual Property.
 If any Intellectual Property is specifically developed by Operator for use at the Facility in the course of performing its obligations under this Agreement, such Intellectual Property shall belong to Owner.

 22.14 Source Codes.
-Operator shall arrange for backup copies of all computer software and source codes which are in the possession of Operator to be stored in a suitably secure environment at a location to be agreed with Owner and which will be made available to Owner free of charge upon the Expiration Date or Termination Date, as the case may be.
+Operator shall arrange for backup copies of all computer software and source codes which are in the possession of Operator to be stored in a suitably secure environment at a location to be agreed with Owner and which will be made available to Owner free of charge upon the Expiration Time or Termination Time, as the case may be.

 22.15 Consequential Damages.
 Neither Operator nor Owner shall be liable to the other as a result of any act or omission under this Agreement or otherwise (including negligence, strict or absolute liability, breach of contract or breach of statutory duty) for any loss of profit, loss of revenue, cost of capital, facilities or services, downtime costs, loss of opportunity, loss of data, loss of goodwill, cost of purchased or replacement power, loss of production, loss of contracts, loss due to business interruption or for any other special, exemplary, punitive, incidental or consequential damages that may be suffered by the other and the claims of customers of the other Party for such damages; provided, however, that the foregoing limitation on liability shall not limit either Party's obligation to indemnify, defend and hold harmless the other Party for any Losses occasioned by third party claims against the indemnified Party.